paperbenni/paperbenni.github.io/content/posts/instantcli-dotfiles.md

 # UPDATE

 This article is an early idea of what the tool could be.
 Since I wrote it, it has evolved and changed a lot.
-Stay tuned for more infos about the current version of the tool.
+Stay tuned for more information about the current version of the tool.
 The tool has since been renamed to [ins](https://github.com/instantCLI/instantCLI)